doc4d/docs/docs/API/SystemWorkerClass.md

 The `4D.SystemWorker.new()` function <!-- REF #4D.SystemWorker.new().Summary -->creates and returns a `4D.SystemWorker` proxy object that will execute the *commandLine* you passed as parameter to launch an external process<!-- END REF -->.

-The returned system worker proxy object can be used to communicate with the worker and get the command output.
+The returned system worker proxy object can be used to post messages to the worker and get the worker output.

 If an error occurs during the creation of the proxy object, the function returns `null` and an error is thrown.

-> The `4D.SystemWorker.new()` function only launches system processes; it does not create interface objects, such as windows.
-All shell instructions must be preceded by a command line interpreter like `bash`, `sh` or `cmd` depending of the OS.

 In the *commandLine* parameter, pass the application's absolute file path to be executed, as well as any required arguments (if necessary).
+You can also pass directly a command, if known by the console (e.g. "ipconfig" on Windows).
 Under macOS, if you pass only the application name, 4D will use the PATH environment variable to locate the executable.

 #### *options* Object